ethereum/casper/README.md

 You need a running web3 instance to connect to the Ethereum network.
 The web3 object is required to interact with the network.
 More information:
 [Link to the web3.py documentation.](https://github.com/ethereum/web3.py)

-We will later refer to the Web3 instance `w3`.
+We will later refer to the Web3 instance as `w3`.

 NOTE: The Examples are given using web3.py, so some commands will be slightly different in other web3 versions.

 ### Step 1: Raise the Gas Limit

-The Casper contract costs a lot of gas.
+The Casper contract is very large and uses a lot of gas to be deployed.
 When you deploy the contract via a normal create transaction, make sure that the block gas limit is high enough.
 It is recommended to set the block gas limit to `10**9 wei`.

 ### Step 2: Deploy Helper Contracts

-NOTE: In addition to the two helper contracts `msg_hasher` and `purity_checker` you also need to deploy the `rlp_decoder` Contract.
+NOTE: In addition to the two helper contracts `msg_hasher` and `purity_checker` you also need to deploy the `rlp_decoder` contract.
 On a production chain, the `rlp_decoder` contract is already deployed and Vyper’s standard internal library knows it’s address and gives Vyper contracts access to some functionality at that address.

-**When using a test chain, these helper contract must ALL be deployed before the Casper contract. `rlp_decoder` should be deployed first.**
+**When using a test chain, these helper contract must ALL be deployed before the Casper contract.
+The `rlp_decoder` should be deployed first.**

 NOTE: These helper contracts can be deployed via the pre-signed txs below.
-Instructions for compiling and deploying via other methods will soon be available, as these contracts are currently written in Serpent and are in the process of being rewritten in Vyper LLL.
+Instructions for compiling and deploying via other methods will soon be available, as these contracts are currently written in Serpent, and are in the process of being rewritten in Vyper LLL.

 #### Define Address & Transaction Hex